RxSwiftCommunity/RxGRDB/README.md

 request.rx.fetchAll(in: dbQueue)
     .subscribe(onNext: { players: [Player] in
-        print("Players have changed")
+        print("Best ten players have changed")
     })
 ```

-You can also compute diffs in order to animate the rows of a table views, update annotations in a map view, or any other purpose.
+**RxGRDB can also compute diffs** in order to animate the rows of a table views, update annotations in a map view, or any other purpose.

 Documentation